 Data Protection Officer

-The Data Protection Officer for Nottingham City Council is Cathy Dobb.
-You can contact her by email.
+The Data Protection Officer for Nottingham City Homes is George Pashley.
+You can contact him by email.
 You can also contact the data protection officer at:

 Nottingham City Council, Loxley House, Station Street, Nottingham, NG2 3NJ